microsoft/AzureTRE/docs/tre-admins/setup-instructions/configuring-shared-services.md

 Complete the configuration of the shared services (Nexus and Gitea) from inside of the TRE environment.

+Make sure you run the following command using git bash and set your current directory as C:/AzureTRE

 ## Configure Nexus repository

 1. Run the Nexus configuration script to reset the password and setup a PyPI proxy on Nexus: